-Van hits pedestrians in Toronto, driver in custody: police
+Van kills at least two, injures seven, on Toronto sidewalk

 “We’re still gathering information and as soon as we can, we’ll share more information with Canadians,” Trudeau told reporters about an hour after news of the incident broke.

-Reporting by Jim Finkle in Toronto; Writing by Andrea Hopkins in Ottawa; Editing by Scott Malone
+Reporting by Anna Mehler Paperny and Jim Finkle in Toronto; Additional reporting by Nichola Saminather, Carlo Allegri, Julie Gordon; Writing by Andrea Hopkins and Scott Malone; Editing by Grant McCool